Allan Hoover: Early life and education

 Hoover was born in London on July 17, 1907.
 His elder brother was Herbert Hoover Jr. (1903–1969).
 He was raised in Palo Alto, California, and graduated from Palo Alto High School.
 His mother was First Lady Lou Henry Hoover, and his father was President Herbert Hoover.
 He earned a bachelor's degree from Stanford University and also studied towards a master's degree at Harvard Business School before pursuing a career in the banking industry.

 Career

 For years, Hoover served in foundations and institutions, honoring the Hoover family, such as 50-year leadership of the Hoover Institution at Stanford University.
 Moreover, he bought his father's birthplace in West Branch, Iowa for $4,500 and turned it into the Herbert Hoover Presidential Library and Museum.
 He also served his interests worldwide in mining, agriculture, and financing.

 Personal life

 He was married to Margaret Coberly Hoover with whom he had two sons, Andrew and Allan Jr., and a daughter, Lou Henry.
-His grand-daughter (via Andrew) is Margaret Hoover.
+His granddaughter (via Andrew) is Margaret Hoover.
 In his retirement, Hoover split his time between the San Francisco Bay Area and Greenwich, Connecticut.

 He died in Portola Valley, California, on November 4, 1993.
 His funeral was held in West Branch, Iowa.